Tom de Glanville: Early life and education

-De Glanville attended school at Beechen Cliff School in Bath and joined Bath Rugby academy.
+He was born in Bath, attended school at Beechen Cliff School in Bath and joined Bath Rugby academy.
 After attaining 3 As at A-Level, he then moved to the University of Leeds to study Biology and was loaned to National League 2 North side Otley R.U.F.C. on a dual-registration whilst studying there.
 De Glanville then transferred to the University of Bath in order to keep training with Bath academy.
-In 2019, he captained Bath at the Premiership Sevens.
-Later in the year, he signed his first senior contract to play for the Bath Rugby senior team.
-He made his Premiership Rugby debut against Exeter Chiefs in September 2019.